 Mike Craven spent a decade travelling the world in the army before returning home to do a social work degree and becoming a probation officer.
 Now he’s a full-time writer, with a series of books about Cumbrian DI Avison Fluke under his belt.
 He’s since embarked on a new series featuring DS Washington Poe of the National Crime Agency’s Serious Crime Analysis Section and his unlikely right-hand woman, civilian analyst Tilly Bradshaw and it’s causing quite a buzz.
 First there was the highly-rated The Puppet Show in 2018, and we’ve recently reviewed book two: Black Summer.
 We caught up with the author to find out a little more about him and his work.

-Tell us a little about Black Summer
+Can you tell us a little about Black Summer?

 Black Summer is the sequel to The Puppet Show and it takes place over a 14-day period during the build-up to a once-in-a-generation summer storm.
 Poe finds himself in trouble when a cold case rears its head.
 When he was a Cumbrian cop he helped put away celebrity chef, Jared Keaton for the no-body murder of his daughter.
 Unfortunately for Poe she walks into a police station alive and well.
 But he knows he’s really in trouble when she disappears again, with most of the evidence pointing towards him being involved.
 And when he’s in trouble the only person he wants having his back is Tilly Bradshaw.
 Together, the unlikely duo try to answer the only question that matters: how can someone be both dead and alive at the same time?